 Haunted House Feelings

-So what are caregivers of hyper-vigilant, chronic-fear children to do?
+So, what are caregivers of children living in a state of fear to do?
 Is there any hope for change?
+Absolutely!

 At Chosen, we help parents every day figure out how to establish felt safety for the specific children in their homes.
-If you would like assistance moving your child out of a state of fear so that he or she can get on a road of healing, Call us today at 210-582-6451.
+If you would like assistance moving your child out of a state of fear so that he or she can get on a road of healing, call us today at 210-582-6451.
 We are here to help!